-Net patient service revenue increased due to increased volumes in 2018 as compared to 2017.
-The increase in other operating revenues was due to increased utilization of the 340B drug pricing program.

-Employee salaries and wages and benefits decreased in 2018 as compared to 2017 due to lower cost associated with the employee health insurance program.
-Purchased services and professional fees increased due to the higher utilization of contracted services in 2018 as compared to 2017.
+The operating income for 2018 was an improvement of \$3,289,288 as compared to the to the operating loss of \$1,426,761 for 2017.
+Net patient service revenue increase in 2018 as compared to 2017 due to increased volumes in 2018 as compared to 2017.
+There was an increase in other operating revenues due to increased utilization of the 340B drug pricing program.
+Employee salaries and benefits decreased in 2018 as compared to 2017 due to lower cost associated with the employee health insurance program.
+Purchased services and professional fees increased due to higher utilization of contracted services in 2018 as compared to 2017.